st-gr/install-afl-sdk-on-hxe/all-in-one.md

 #### 2.1 Access the XSA Cockpit

-Open a browser like Firefox and navigate to the URL from above: `https://hxehost.localdomain:51035`
+Open a browser and navigate to the URL from above: `https://hxehost.localdomain:51035`.
+Since the SSL certificate is unknown to your browser you need to bypass the warning to force the navigation to the HXE servers service endpoint.

 #### 2.2 Log In with Administrator credentials